 Andrews, Clinton J.

-Associate Professor; B.S., Brown; Ph.D., Massachusetts Institute of Technology
+Professor and Associate Dean for Planning and New Initiatives; B.S., Brown; Ph.D., Massachusetts Institute of Technology

 Teaching and research interests include energy and environmental planning, regulatory reform, and planning methods.